uviclibraries/html-css/act-5.md

 ## Create Your Own Public Website

-If you eventually want to have your website available on the internet, a great place to start is [GitHub Pages](https://pages.github.com/){:target="_blank"} because they can host your files for free.
+If you eventually want to have your website available on the internet, a great place to start is [GitHub Pages](https://uviclibraries.github.io/twine/github.html){:target="_blank"} because they can host your files for free (this is a DSC step-by-step tutorial).
 Uvic also offers hosting services for free for [students](https://www.uvic.ca/systems/services/web/webhosting-students/index.php){:target="_blank"} and [faculty](https://www.uvic.ca/systems/support/web/webhosting-fac-staff/index.php){:target="_blank"} but you will lose access to your UVic space one year after you graduate.
+Uploading to your UVic web space is not as easy as using Github for your web hosting.
 Other hosting services are available, but may charge a monthly/annual fee.

 ## Add More features to Your Website